angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 </code-example>

-In the logical tree, this would be represented as follows:
+In the logical tree, this is represented as follows:

 <code-example format="html" language="html">